are nursing and medical laboratory science the same thing

 Completing a BSN ensures candidates have the knowledge and experience to succeed in today’s complex healthcare system.
 Upon completing an ADN or BSN program, nursing candidates will sit for their required licensure exams.

-On the other hand, a career as an MLS is another highly technical field that requires specific educational and licensing requirements.
+A career as an MLS is another profession that requires specific educational and licensing requirements.
 Candidates in this career typically pursue a bachelor’s degree in Medical Laboratory Science or Medical Technology.
 Courses in MLS degree programs include general education credits as well as courses in:

-Certification is not required to become an MLS in every state.
-Still, many states require licensure or certification to work in the medical laboratory science field, with some requiring their state-specific licensure.
+National certification is required to become an MLS in every state.
+Several states also require state-specific licensure or certification to work in the medical laboratory science field.
+Medical laboratory scientists often obtain master’s or doctoral degrees as they begin to specialize in their field of practice.

 Additional Differences between Nurses and Medical Technologists

 Nurses have many duties, including caring for patients, communicating with doctors, administering medicine, and checking vital signs.
-They are not, however, typically allowed to work on medical equipment or use any power tools since they need to gain the skills or advanced training to do so.
+They are not, however, typically allowed to operate medical equipment or use any power tools since they need to gain the skills or advanced training to do so.

-• Usually work twelve-hour shifts but can be called in during emergencies.
+- Usually work twelve-hour shifts and can be called in during emergencies.

-• Focus on scientific techniques and discoveries to diagnose, treat, cure, or prevent diseases.
+- Focus on scientific methods and discoveries to diagnose, treat, cure, or prevent diseases.

-• Perform laboratory tests and clinical research using various lab equipment, including microscopes.
+- Perform laboratory tests and clinical research using sophisticated lab instrumentation and microscopes.

-• Usually work during business hours, but can be called in during emergencies.
+- Usually work 8, 10, or 12-hour shifts and can be called in during emergencies.

 As you can see, nurses and medical laboratory technologists play vital roles in healthcare.
 Each requires specific and different skills that make them qualified for their position.